MyNameJeremy/colabsidian-user-manager/README.md

 so a user that is allowed to do everything would have the perm-value `31` and a user that is only allowed to read, write & delte from files would have the perm-value `7`

+## todo

+read the todo.md to see what is in planning (everything in the todo.md should be seen as beeing considered but not confirmed to be 'todo')